Got a copyright claim for using our music on YouTube?

 Step 2a: For HAAWK and AdRev claims

-We only use two companies, HAAWK (Identifyy) and AdRev to protect our content.
+We only use two technology partners, HAAWK (Identifyy) and AdRev to protect our content.

 If the “Copyright owners” section of the claim mentions either HAAWK or AdRev AND the music track title matches the song name you’re using, please follow these steps: